thekevinscott/thekevinscott/src/pages/2018/image-classification/index.md

 strawberry - [0, 0, 1]
 ```

-Two great articles explaining this are [here](https://hackernoon.com/what-is-one-hot-encoding-why-and-when-do-you-have-to-use-it-e3c6186d008f) and [here](https://machinelearningmastery.com/why-one-hot-encode-data-in-machine-learning/).

-For our color data, we can leverage Tensorflow.js's built in one hot functions to translate our labels:
+(Two great articles that go into more depth on one hot encoding are [here](https://hackernoon.com/what-is-one-hot-encoding-why-and-when-do-you-have-to-use-it-e3c6186d008f) and [here](https://machinelearningmastery.com/why-one-hot-encode-data-in-machine-learning/).)
+We can leverage Tensorflow.js's built in `oneHot` functions to translate our labels:

 ```
 function oneHot(labelIndex, classLength) {